medzvel/samp-mining/README.md

 ### Functions

-Functions Which You Need For Using This Framework
+Functions to use this library.

 ```
 forward CreateGoldStone(Float:x, Float:y, Float:z, name = 2);